John A. Hartford Foundation: Awards and honors

 The foundation's grantees are often recognized with prestigious awards and honors—including multiple MacArthur Fellow ("genius") grants The foundation itself has won recognition; for example, in 2011 the foundation received the Community College of Philadelphia's Foundation Keystone Award for its work on the needs of older adults in community college nursing programs.

 Criticism

 The foundation's genesis as an offspring of the A&P supermarket fortune, and its consequent stockholding ties with the A&P during the chain's marketplace decline in the 1960s and '70s, proved almost disastrous to the solvency of the foundation.
 At several points grantmaking was placed on hiatus.
 In 1969 the foundation attracted attention of the U.S. House Ways and Means Committee during hearings about the tax treatment of foundations with substantial financial links to corporations.
-Huntington Hartford, John and George Hartford's nephew and never a part of the foundation's governance structure, was highly critical of this lingering financial relationship.
+Huntington Hartford, John and George Hartford's nephew, never a part of the foundation's governance structure, was highly critical of this lingering financial relationship.
 A period of A&P stock divestiture ensued and the foundation returned to financial stability by the late 1970s.